 The Institute for Genomics and Multiscale Biology has made a substantial investment in high-throughput processing equipment for large BeadArray projects.
 We operate two TECAN Evo liquid handling robots, capable of processing 24 chips per run.
 Our Illumina HiScan microarray scanner is a top-of-the-line system with a robotic arm enabling 24-hour microarray data acquisition.
 With the existing equipment and facilities, the genomics core can process up to 600 samples per week.

 If you would like to submit samples for BeadArray analysis, please see sample submission page for location and pricing.
 Guidance for experimental design is also available.
-Please e-mail firstname.lastname@example.org with questions.
+Please feel free to contact us with any question.